inetshell/samba-dc/README.md

 ### Secrets
 This is only needed at first run, for samba domain provision or join.
 Do NOT leave your domain-controller administrator secret activated at any other time.
+For clarity, this is a docker-secret with the initial Samba admin password, not the password itself.

 Secret | Description
 ------ | -----------